Yeison2020/subway-routes-stations-service/README.md

 2. **BFS Traversal:**
    - Explore stations level by level
-   - Track `Path` (stations) and `Lines` (lines taken)
+   - Track Path (stations) and Lines (lines taken) for each potential route.
-   - Stops when destination is reached
+   - Continue exploring even after finding one path to collect multiple possible routes (limit can be applied to avoid infinite results).

 3. **Handling Transfers and Errors:**
-   - Detect line changes to generate transfers
+   - Detect line changes to generate transfer points for each route.
-   - If station not found or no path exists → return 404
+   - If a station does not exist or no path exists → return 404.
+   - Return all valid routes in the response, each with its stations, lines, and human-readable description.

+4. **Route Description:**
+   - For each route, generate a description:
+     - Start station → line taken → transfer points → end station.
+   - Each route has its own stations, lines, and description.
 ---

 **Author:** Yeison Casado